-Juror says prosecutors failed to prove case in Oregon occupation: report
+Oregon occupation juror says prosecution was 'colossal failure': report

-The jury that acquitted anti-government militant leader Ammon Bundy and six others of conspiracy charges stemming from their role in an armed takeover of a federal wildlife refuge in Oregon said prosecutors failed to prove their case, the Oregonian reported, citing emails from one of the jurors.
+(Reuters) - The jury that acquitted anti-government militant leader Ammon Bundy and six others of conspiracy charges stemming from an armed takeover of a federal wildlife refuge in Oregon said prosecutors failed to prove their case, the Oregonian reported, citing one of the juror's emails.

 While the jurors felt Bundy was never fully honest and "something was wrong" about the 41-day occupation of the Malheur National Wildlife Refuge earlier this year, federal prosecutors in the Portland trial failed to overcome the jury's doubts that an actual conspiracy existed, Juror 4 said in an email published by the newspaper on Thursday.

-"All 12 jurors felt that this verdict was a statement regarding the various failures of the prosecution to prove 'conspiracy,'" the juror said in one email. (here)
+"How could 12 diverse people find such agreement unless there was a colossal failure on the part of the prosecution?" the juror said in one email. (here)

-Kevin Sonoff, a spokesman for the U.S. Attorney's Office in Portland declined to comment, citing ongoing litigation.
+Kevin Sonoff, a spokesman for the U.S. Attorney's Office in Portland, declined to comment, citing ongoing litigation.

-The paper described the juror as a 44-year-old business administration student at Marylhurst University who served in the Navy during the Iraq War.
+The paper described the Juror 4 as a 44-year-old business administration student at Marylhurst University who served in the Navy during the Iraq War.
 He did not want to be identified to avoid threats.

-Before their acquittal last week, Bundy and the others, including brother and co-defendant Ryan Bundy, had cast the occupation as a legitimate and patriotic act of civil disobedience.
-Prosecutors had called it a lawless scheme to seize federal property by force. [nL1N1CX2NE]
+Before their acquittal last week, Bundy and the other defendants, including his brother Ryan Bundy, had cast the occupation as a legitimate and patriotic act of civil disobedience.
+Prosecutors had called it a lawless scheme to seize federal property by force.

-The 12-member panel found the defendants not guilty of the most serious charge, conspiracy to impede federal officers through intimidation, threats or force.
+The jury found the defendants not guilty of the most serious charge, conspiracy to impede federal officers through intimidation, threats or force.
 That charge alone carried a maximum penalty of six years in prison.

-Juror 4 said everyone on the jury agreed impeding had taken place but the judge had said there was no statute against impeding federal officers.
+Juror 4 said the entire jury agreed that impeding of federal officers at the Oregon wildlife refuge had taken place, but the judge had said there was no statute against it.

 "We were not asked to judge on bullets and hurt feelings, rather to decide if an agreement was made with an illegal object in mind," he said.
 "It seemed this basic, high standard of proof was lost upon the prosecution throughout."